carpentries-incubator/lesson-parallel-python/episodes/introduction.md

 The diagram above is the typical diagram of a **serial computation**.
 If you ever used a loop to update a value, you used serial computation.

-If our computation involves **independent work** (that is, the results of each function are independent of the results of the application of the rest), we can structure our computation as follows:
+If our computation involves **independent work** (that is, the results of each function are independent of the results of applying the rest), we can structure our computation as follows:

 ![Parallel computation](fig/parallel.png){alt="boxes and arrows with two parallel pipe lines"}